-The challenge is for aircraft arriving and departing.
+The challenge is aircraft arriving and departing.
 There are protected trees growing into the runway approach and departure surfaces at this airport.
 The solution?
 Rotate the runway.
 However, the rotation places the runway into Lake Superior Bay.
 To accommodate the new runway, a berm is being built and back-filled to support it.
 In the end, the trees stay protected and the pilots have a clear sight path and a new runway to safely land and depart.

-As part of the surveying process, Brian visits the Duluth Sky Harbor airport, located in Duluth, Minnesota, twice a week to measure eight settlement plates as the team brings up the fill which is supporting the berm.
+As part of the surveying process, Brian visits the Duluth Sky Harbor Airport, located in Duluth, Minnesota, twice a week to measure eight settlement plates as the team brings up the fill which is supporting the berm.

 This was all water when I first came out on the project site.
 I went out on the ice drilling holes to measure the ground underneath the water so they could determine how much fill was needed.

 Watch the video to get an idea of how Brian surveys this project.